-The country’s laws cover a broad range of offenses which could be committed against children as a result of use of the Internet, but electronic means are not included in legislation and as yet there is no acknowledgement of cybercrime, cyberbullying or any of the other risks which other countries have found it necessary to add to the statutes.
+The country’s laws cover a broad range of offenses which could be committed against children as a result of use of the Internet, but electronic means are not included in legislation and where to buy viagra us alternative as yet there is no acknowledgement of cybercrime, cyberbullying or any of the other risks which other countries have found it necessary to add to the statutes.

 There do not appear to be any organizations currently offering online safety advice or information, other than CI-CERT, the nation’s Computer Emergency Response Team.
 The advice provided here is largely practical advice on technical protection, such as automatically installing security updates and how to minimize spam, rather than advice on safe behaviors.

 Information currently unavailable.
 If you have content which you feel should be added to this section, please click the e-mail icon at the top of the page to notify our Editorial Team.

 Côte d’Ivoire’s education sector was one the first in Africa to implement valuable Internet applications.8 Whilst a few ICT projects are operated in higher education, elementary and secondary schools do currently not benefit from ICT programs because of the low priority accorded to social issues by present policies.

 As part of supporting young people to gain the essential ICT skills they need to gain an advantage in the employment market, Microsoft provided training, software codes and trained 50 Scout leaders on the theme of ‘The Importance of ICT in the Job Market’.9 The newly-trained leaders then shared their learnings with their communities, extending the reach of the training.